mandroid6/mandroid6.github.io/about.md

 - [Gensim Mentor](https://summerofcode.withgoogle.com/projects/#4788943535472640): Co-mentor for the Neural networks for Similarity Learning in Gensim toolkit(under Numfocus)

 ## Learning moto
->Only persistence fuels my learning engines and the dream to become an actual ml engineer one day!
+>Only persistence fuels my learning engines and the dream to become a ml engineer one day!